 This program is meant to help the client to gain control over their pain and improve the quality of their life.
 Rehabilitation strategies must be individualized to optimize improvement in physical function.
 Activity related goal setting and pacing of activity play key roles in the clients with chronic pain.

 Very common and can involve any part of the body.
-Some common injuries include low back strain, repetitive strain, tendonitis, carpal tunnel, fractures and muscle strains.
+Some common injuries include low back strain, repetitive strain, tendinitis, carpal tunnel, fractures and muscle strains.
 Our highly trained physiotherapist can help you recover from these injuries and to return to normal function in a safe and timely manner.
 We can achieve this through our many treatments.